brack3t/Djrill/README.rst

 Testing
 -------

-Djrill is tested against Django 1.3 and 1.4 on Python 2.6 and 2.7.
+Djrill is tested against Django 1.3 and 1.4 on Python 2.6 and 2.7, and Django 1.5beta on Python 2.7.
 (It may also work with Django 1.2 and Python 2.5, if you use an older version of requests compatible with that code.)